 For many of us, this time of year is one of the most sacred and special times.
 It’s full of meaning and tradition.
-And I know, if you’re like me, you might be mourning some of things you usually do to celebrate Easter or Passover each spring.

 Take a look below at some fun and meaningful things to do from home this spring.

 Bake a bunny cake.

 Make these birds’ nest cookies.

 Create this fluffy bunny with a paper plate and cotton balls.